 Update by Engjellushe (Angel) Kozeli Mozina

-Engjellushe (Angel) Kozeli Mozina practices law in Boston, Massachusetts.
+Engjellushe (Angel) Kozeli Mozina is an attorney at the firm of Rackemann, Sawyer and Brewster, P.C. in Boston, Massachusetts.
 She is a graduate of Mount Holyoke College and Suffolk University Law School.
-She is a Board Director and Secretary of the Albanian American Law Society, and member of the American Bar Association and the Boston Bar Association.
+She serves on the Board of Directors of the Albanian-American Bar Association.

 Table of Contents

-Albania is a Parliamentary Republic.
+Albania is a parliamentary constitutional republic.
 Sovereignty in the Republic of Albania belongs to the people.
 The Constitution is held as the supreme law of the land and was adopted by popular referendum on November 28, 1998.
 The system of government is based on principles of separation and check and balances of the legislative, executive and judicial powers.

 The unicameral Parliament (Kuvendi) represents the legislative branch.
-It consists of 140 seats, which are determined according to a proportional regional system. [] All Parliament members serve a four-year term.
+It consists of 140 seats, which are determined according to a proportional regional system.
+All Parliament members are elected by popular vote to serve a four-year term.
 The internal structure of the Parliament is composed of the Speaker, Deputy Speakers, Bureau of Parliament, Parliamentary Groups, and Parliamentary Commissions.
-Upon a motion by one fourth of its members, the Parliament can create Special Commissions and Investigatory Commissions. [] (See the website of the Parliament: in Albanian, English and French.)
+Upon a motion by one fourth of its members, the Parliament can create Special Commissions and Investigatory Commissions.
+(See the website of the Parliament: in Albanian, English and French.)

 The executive branch is represented by the President as the Chief of State, Prime Minister as the Head of Government, and the Council of Ministers.

-The President is the head of state and is elected by a three-fifths majority vote of all Parliament members.
+The President is the head of state and commander in chief of the military and is elected by a three-fifths majority vote of all Parliament members.
 The President serves for up to two five-year terms.
 Although the position is largely ceremonial, the Constitution does give the President authority to appoint and dismiss from office some civil servants in the executive and judicial branches and to issue decrees.
-(See the website of the Presidents office: in Albanian and English.)
+(See the website of the President’s office: in Albanian and English.)

-The Prime Minister is appointed by the President and approved by the Parliament.
-The Prime Minister serves as the Chairman of the Council of Ministers, which consists of the Prime Minister, Deputy Prime Minister, and 18 ministers.
+The Prime Minister is appointed by the President and approved by the Parliament for a four-year term.
+The Prime Minister serves as the head of government the Chairman of the Council of Ministers, which consists of the Prime Minister, Deputy Prime Minister, and 18 ministers.
 Members of the Council of Ministers are nominated by the Prime Minister and approved by the President.
 The Council of Ministers introduces to the Parliament legal acts necessary for implementing the Constitution, and issues decisions, instructions, regulations and orders to implement the body of laws approved by Parliament.
-(See the website of the Council of Ministers (in Albanian and English).
+See the website of the Council of Ministers (in Albanian and English).

-A law, after approval by the Parliament, is promulgated by the President of the Republic, and enters into force 15 days after its publication in the Official Gazette.
+A law, after approval by the Parliament, is promulgated by the President of the Republic, and is effective 15 days after its publication in the Official Gazette.

 In 1994, an Index of Albanian Legislation, both in Albanian and English, showing implementation, amendments, references and classification based on subject areas, was established.
 This Index in the Albanian language is published several times annually and distributed to Courts and Government Agencies with the help of several donor organizations operating in Albania.
 The English version of this Index is distributed on a subscription basis by the producer.